saerx/access-toolkit/src/pages/audiences.md

 [Stagetext](https://www.stagetext.org/) provides custom captioning for live and prerecorded plays, performances and films.
 [My Clear Text](https://www.mycleartext.com/) and [Premier Captioning](http://pcr.ie/#about) provide live captioning services for live events such as plays, performances, talks and conferences.
 These are the most accurate captioning services with about 98% accuracy, and their use is best practice.

-For a limited service [Otter.ai](https://otter.ai/home) live transcription is available for online and in person performances, meetings and public programmes, but only captions the spoken word and not other sounds or music.
+For a limited service [Otter.ai](https://otter.ai/home) live transcription is available for online and in person meetings and talks, but only captions the spoken word and not other sounds or music.
 This is also auto generated via AI software and is significantly less accurate than other services.
+The accuracy of captioning with companies such as Otter.ia drops to 70-75%, which should be considered when planning for the needs of captions users.

 Closed Captioning services are symbolised using this symbol: